2024–25 Eastern Washington Eagles women's basketball team

-The 2024–25 Eastern Washington Eagles women's basketball team represents Eastern Washington University during the 2024–25 NCAA Division I women's basketball season.
-The Eagles, led by fourth-year head coach Joddie Gleason, play their home games at Reese Court in Cheney, Washington as members of the Big Sky Conference.
+The 2024–25 Eastern Washington Eagles women's basketball team represented Eastern Washington University during the 2024–25 NCAA Division I women's basketball season.
+The Eagles, led by fourth-year head coach Joddie Gleason, played their home games at Reese Court in Cheney, Washington as members of the Big Sky Conference.

 Previous season

 The Eagles finished the 2023–24 season 29–6, 16–2 in Big Sky play to finish as Big Sky regular season champions.
 They defeated Weber State, Montana State, and Northern Arizona to win the Big Sky tournament championship, earning just their second NCAA tournament appearance, and their first since 1987.
 They received the #14 seed in the Albany Regional 1, where they would fall to #3 region seed Oregon State in the first round.